For more information on flood hazards, construction rules, or flood protection measures, Contact:

 Step 1.
 Contact your agent to report your loss:

-• If you get in touch with your agent or company representative directly, they will advise you how to file your notice of claim.
+- If you get in touch with your agent or company representative directly, they will advise you on how to file your notice of claim.
 Otherwise, you must send a written notice to your insurance company with your policy number.

 Step 2.
 Separate your property: